mariadb-corporation/mariadb-connector-python/doc/source/usage.rst

    data= ("The Lord of the Rings", "J.R.R.
 Tolkien", 18.99)

 Often there is a requirement to update, delete or insert multiple records.
 This could be done be using :func:`~execute` in a loop, but much more effective is using the :func:`executemany` method, especially when using a MariaDB database server 10.2 and above, which supports a special "bulk" protocol.
-The executemany() works similiar to execute(), but accepts data as a list of tuples:
+The executemany() works similar to execute(), but accepts data as a list of tuples:

 .. code-block:: python
    :linenos: